ice555mee/TB-robot_code-data/README.md

 # TB-robot_code-data
-TB robot classifiaction model was built based on ResNet50 architecture and trained with our datasets to be used for CV and GCD classification.
+TB robot classifiaction model was built based on ResNet50 architecture and trained with our datasets to be used for CV and GCD classification as shown in Figure 3.
 This repository is composed of 3 main folders as described in Files introduction.
+To run the prediction, user can clone this repository on your PC and set the unvironment according to the requirement listed in file : requirementice.txt.
+All models (including file.py, file.h5, file.json) are located in master branch of this repository.
+ Mreover, the interactive website was built based on our developed models: http://supercapacitor-battery-artificialintelligence.vistec.ac.th/)

 ![Fig 3](https://user-images.githubusercontent.com/120438949/208368176-1fccebe0-250b-4e53-b4f6-4fc655d12c06.png)

 Figure 3 | (a) CV and GCD datasets obtained after classification by Process 1, splitting them